Sign Lock-In: Randomly Initialized Weight Signs Persist and Bottleneck Sub-Bit Model Compression: Additional Related Work

 \section{Additional Related Work}

+Recent work on compressing pretrained models has evolved from few-bit quantization to sub-bit regimes.
+One line of work represents weight matrices using a small number of binary bases with learned or compactly encoded coefficients, enabling effective storage at one or sub-bit levels and efficient reconstruction \citep{chen2024onebit, boza2025dbf, bulat2024qbb, lee2025littlebit, gu2025btcllm, ichikawa2025more}.
+Pruning and sparsification reduce the number of stored parameters and are often combined with quantization \citep{Han2015LearningWeightsConnections,Frantar2023SparseGPT,Sun2024Wanda}.
+However, these approaches largely treat the sign pattern as a given object to represent, rather than analyzing what makes signs compressible or incompressible.
+In particular, there is limited research directly studying the statistical structure and training-time dynamics of weight signs, the underlying object that 1-bit bases must ultimately represent.
+We address this gap by empirically characterizing sign incompressibility and persistence across architectures, providing a minimal stopping-time theory that explains sign stability and offers actionable methods to control sign evolution.

 Ultra-low-bit training includes binary and ternary networks that constrain weights and/or activations to small discrete sets, typically relying on the straight-through estimator \cite{Bengio2013STE,Courbariaux2015BinaryConnect,Hubara2016BinarizedNeuralNetworks,Li2016TernaryWeightNetworks,Zhu2017TrainedTernaryQuantization}.
 For 1-bit inference, accuracy has improved through scaling strategies and architectural refinements, including XNOR-type formulations and specialized training recipes \cite{Rastegari2016XNORNet,Zhou2016DoReFaNet,Lin2017ABCNet,Liu2018BiRealNet,Qin2020IRNet,Liu2020ReActNet}.
 These studies discuss the optimization of sign-only networks, and several studies~\cite{Xiang2024OvSWOS,LIN2025105646,xu2021recurevivingdeadweights} report that typical binary networks do not reach a sign-flip rate of 50\%.
 However, these studies are observation based and there is still no unified explanation of sign dynamics.
+Our goal is also different from classical binary or ternary QAT such as DoReFa-Net and TTQ: those methods learn low-bit weights or activations but still store the resulting sign or ternary states explicitly, often together with auxiliary scales.
+In contrast, our sign-template method targets the near- or sub-one-bit storage regime by choosing a compressible sign prior before training, preserving it through sign lock-in, and reallocating the remaining bit budget to magnitudes.

 More broadly, quantization research includes early analyses of training with limited numerical precision \cite{Gupta2015LimitedPrecision}, practical inference pipelines that utilize only integer-arithmetic \cite{Jacob2018IntegerQuantization}, and methods for quantization-aware training (QAT) or post-training quantization (PTQ) that learn or parameterize clipping thresholds and step sizes \cite{Choi2018PACT,Esser2019LSQ}.
 For Transformers and large language models, PTQ has matured within the 8-bit regime \cite{Dettmers2022GPT3int8,Xiao2023SmoothQuant} and has recently advanced significantly for settings that use only 4-bit weights \cite{Frantar2023GPTQ,Lin2024AWQ}.
 Complementary compression mechanisms reduce the cost of storing magnitudes via codebooks, hashing, or vector quantization \cite{Chen2015HashedNets,Gong2014VectorQuantization,Ullrich2017SoftWeightSharing}.
 In parallel, communication-efficient optimization compresses gradients into signs or ternary values \cite{Seide20141bitSGD,Alistarh2017QSGD,Wen2017TernGrad,Lin2018DeepGradientCompression,Bernstein2018signSGD}, providing further evidence that sign information remains useful even under extreme discretization.